-- A. No recording device, electronic or otherwise, shall be used to make a record of any conversation between a RN and Department official without mutual consent except for Administrative Investigations, Inspector General investigations, Office of Resolution Management (ORM)/Equal Employment Opportunity (EEO) or law enforcement investigations. - B. In the instance that the Department makes a recording of a statement given by a RN, the electronic recording will be transcribed.
-When a recording is made, the RN will be given the opportunity to review the original transcript, if any, or the recording for accuracy, and may make corrections as needed.
-Upon request, the RN will be provided a copy of the recording or transcript, as appropriate, as well as a copy of their final corrected transcript, if applicable. - C. RNs who are disciplined based on statements given to Department officials must be provided with the final written transcript of their statement prior to the action being taken.
-If information is obtained in conflict with this Section, the reason for the conflict and any negative impact to the RN must be considered and addressed, if needed, before using such evidence against any RN.
+- A. No recording device, electronic or otherwise, shall be used to make a record of any conversation between a RN and Department official without mutual consent except for Administrative Investigations, Inspector General investigations, Office of Resolution Management (ORM)/Equal Employment Opportunity (EEO), investigations or law enforcement investigations. - B. In the instance that the Department makes a recording of a statement given by a RN during an administrative investigation (including fact findings and AIBs), the electronic recording will be transcribed.
+When a recording is made, the RN will be given the opportunity to review the transcript for accuracy, and may make corrections as needed.
+Upon request, the RN will be provided a copy of the transcript, as well as a copy of the RN's corrections, if applicable. - C. RNs who are given a proposal for discipline based on recorded statements given to Department officials must be provided with the final complete written transcript of all of the statements at the time the proposal letter is issued.